-If you’re like Sandy and you don’t want to pay the annual fee on a credit card, you can try calling the bank and asking nicely!
+If you’ve decided don’t want to pay the annual fee on a credit card, you can try calling the bank and asking nicely.
 They may waive the annual fee or offer you a bonus to keep you as a customer!

-And don’t forget that you can ask if the bank can switch you to a card that has NO annual fee.
-But be sure that card does NOT offer a sign-up bonus to new applicants because you won’t be eligible for that card’s welcome offer.
+And don’t forget that you can ask if the bank can switch you to a card that has no annual fee.
+Just take into consideration the fact that you won’t be eligible for that card’s welcome offer.

 For rates and fees of the Amex Gold, click here.

 Editorial Note: We're the Million Mile Secrets team.
 And we're proud of our content, opinions and analysis, and of our reader's comments.
 These haven’t been reviewed, approved or endorsed by any of the airlines, hotels, or credit card issuers which we often write about.
 And that’s just how we like it! :)